-The Group's consolidated financial statements for the year ended 31 December 2022 were approved by its board of directors on 24 February 2023.
-The Group's operating results in 2022 reported a net profit of \notin 895 million (2021: \notin 341 million net profit).
+The Group's consolidated financial statements for the year ended 31 December 2023 were approved by its board of directors on 29 February 2024.
+The Group's operating results in 2023 reported a net profit of €481 million (2022: €895 million net profit).

 The Group's activities are primarily centred on Downstream Refining (incl.
-Petrochemicals) & Marketing of petroleum products, electricity generation through renewable sources; with secondary activities relating to exploration of hydrocarbons and through its investments in Elpedison B.V., DEPA Commercial and DEPA International Projects, the Group also operates in the natural gas sector and in electricity generation (through gas- fired units) and trading.
+Petrochemicals) & Marketing of petroleum products, electricity generation through renewable sources; with secondary activities relating to exploration of hydrocarbons and through its investments in Elpedison B.V., DEPA Commercial and DEPA International Projects, the Group also operates in the natural gas sector and in electricity generation (through gasfired units) and trading.
 As such, the Group is exposed to a variety of financial and commodity markets' risks including foreign exchange and commodity price, credit, liquidity, cash flow and interest-rate risk.
 In line with international best practices and within the context of local markets and legislative framework, the Group's overall risk management policies aim at reducing possible exposure to market volatility and/or mitigating its adverse effects on the financial position of the Group to the extent possible.

-The Group's business activities, together with factors which the Group's directors consider are likely to affect its development, financial performance and financial position are set out in the director's report of the Group's Annual Report.
+The Group's business activities, together with factors which the directors consider are likely to affect its development, financial performance and financial position are set out in the director's report of the Group's Annual Report.
 The most significant financial and operational risks and uncertainties that may have an impact upon the Group's performance and their mitigation are outlined in Note 3 of the Group's Annual Report, including liquidity risk, market risk, credit risk and capital risk to these consolidated financial statements.

-The Group continues to execute its strategic transformation plan towards green energy and alternative energy sources as an enabler of delivering on its climate objectives, diversifying its profitability sources and increasing the share of more stable cash flows.
+The Group continues to execute its strategic transformation plan including the establishment of a material 2nd pillar in New Energy as an enabler of delivering on its climate objectives, diversifying its profitability sources and increasing the share of more stable cash flows.

 The future financial performance of the Group is dependent upon the wider economic environment in which it operates.
-The factors that particularly affect the environment and therefore the performance of the Group include macroeconomic conditions and supply and demand for crude oil and oil products that affect their pricing and consequently benchmark refining margins which is a key determinant of profitability, in the short term, as well as energy transition in the medium to long term.
-Furthermore, geopolitical developments, especially in the region can have an impact on the supply/demand balances and therefore the pricing of crude and oil products and refining margins, as well as natural gas and electricity pricing, as well as compliance costs associated arising principally from EU Emissions Trading System (ETS), which together will affect variable operating expenditure.
+The factors that particularly affect the environment and therefore the performance of the Group include macroeconomic conditions and supply and demand for crude oil and oil products that affect their pricing and consequently benchmark refining margins which is a key determinant of profitability.

+Furthermore, profitability can be affected by natural gas and electricity pricing, which together with the cost of acquiring CO2 certificates in compliance with the European Union Emissions Trading System (EU ETS), will affect variable operating expenditure.
+In the medium to long term, Energy transition is further expected to affect key profitability and operating expenditure factors.